SmarikaPudasaini/h1-task1-should-tero-wear-helmet-/README.md

 ### What are we gong to do about it?

-REDUCE
+1.REDUCE

-Strong authentication for customers and drivers.
+- Strong authentication for customers and drivers.

-Encrypt all sensitive data.
+- Encrypt all sensitive data.

-Web Application Firewall(WAF)+ DDoS protection.
+- Web Application Firewall(WAF)+ DDoS protection.

-ELIMINATE
+2.ELIMINATE

-Remove unnecessary admin account.
+- Remove unnecessary admin account.

-TRANSFER
+3.TRANSFER

-Use trusted third-party payment processor.
+- Use trusted third-party payment processor.

-Cyber insurance for data breaches.
+- Cyber insurance for data breaches.

-ACCEPT
+4.ACCEPT

 Minor orders- handled via customer service

 #### Did we do the enough job?

-Continuous monitoring of logs.
+-Continuous monitoring of logs.

-Threat modeling update Quarterly or after major system changes.
+-Threat modeling update Quarterly or after major system changes.

-Routine inspections and controls.
+-Routine inspections and controls.

-Treat security system as an ongoing process.
+-Treat security system as an ongoing process.

 Source ->